Clark Associates Software Engineer Salary in Harrisburg-Lncstr-Leb-York Area | $55K-$85K+ | Levels.fyi

 The median Software Engineer compensation in Harrisburg-Lncstr-Leb-York Area package at Clark Associates totals $85K per year.
-View the base salary, stock, and bonus breakdowns for Clark Associates's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Clark Associates's total compensation packages.
 Last updated: 10/1/2025

 Company